A social audit refers to

 A. the purchasing of products from producers whose farming practices are Fair Trade certified.

-C. the marketing efforts to produce, promote, and reclaim environmentally sensitive products.
+Marketing efforts to produce, promote, and reclaim environmentally sensitive products are referred to as

 Triple-bottom line refers to